oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/auxiliary-images.md

        USER $USER
        ```
        {{% /expand %}}

+1. If you have successfully created the image, then it should now be in your local machine's docker repository.
+For example:

+    ```
+    $ docker images model-in-image:WLS-AI-v1
+    REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE
+    model-in-image      WLS-AI-v1           eac9030a1f41        1 minute ago        4.04MB
+    ```

 1. After the image is created, it should have the WDT executables in
    `/auxiliary/weblogic-deploy`, and WDT model, property, and archive